nytamin/contour-shuttle/README.md

 This repo is using [Yarn](https://yarnpkg.com).
 If you don't want to use it, replace `yarn xyz` with `npm run xyz` below.

-To install Yarn, just run `npm install -g yarn`.
+To enable Yarn in Node.js, run `corepack enable`.

 ### Setting up the repo